Cardiovascular disease is the preeminent cause of sickness and death in the United States.

 The single largest cause of hospitalizations among Medicare beneficiaries is congestive heart failure, with over 1 million annual admissions into US hospitals.
 The same patient may experience multiple manifestations of cardiovascular disease, particularly elderly Medicare beneficiaries, in whom overlapping congestive heart failure, cardiac rhythm disorders (including atrial fibrillation), and ischemic heart disease is a common occurrence.

-The study of cardiovascular epidemiology, using administrative data, has been a core mission of CDRG since its founding.
+The study of cardiovascular epidemiology, using administrative data, has been a core mission of the Chronic Disease Research Group (CDRG) since its founding.
 The importance of cardiovascular disease relates to its contribution to overall mortality, and, equally important, to sickness and quality of life.
-Our perspective at CDRG is focused on the burden of cardiovascular mortality in the US population, and on the personal cost of reduced quality of life and economic costs reflected in hospitalizations.
+Our perspective at CDRG is focused on the burden of cardiovascular mortality in the US population, and, of equal importance, on the personal cost of reduced quality of life and economic costs reflected in hospitalizations.